shimaomao/kingson4wu.github.io/kingson4wu.md

 ---
 ### Create a Page

-1. Create pages easily via rake task:
+1. Create pages easily via rake task:<br />
 $ rake page name="about.md"
 >mkdir -p .<br />
 Creating new page: ./about.md

-2. Create a nested page:
+2. Create a nested page:<br />
 $ rake page name="pages/about.md"
 >mkdir -p ./pages<br />
 Creating new page: ./pages/about.md

-3. Create a page with a "pretty" path:
+3. Create a page with a "pretty" path:<br />
 $ rake page name="pages/about"
 >mkdir -p ./pages/about<br />
 Creating new page: ./pages/about/index.html